 - A letter of introduction and a resume.

-- Four content samples.
+- Two content samples.
 Samples can include newspaper and magazine clips, academic papers, blog posts, film pieces, podcasts and unpublished pieces.
-At least two content samples should be written samples not exceeding 1,500 words each.
+At least one content sample should be a written sample not exceeding 1,500 words.

-- An unofficial academic transcript issued by the applicant’s undergraduate institution (To be issued to America Media at 1212 Avenue of the Americas, 11th Fl., New York, NY 10036 or digitally through submittable).
+- An unofficial academic transcript issued by the applicant’s undergraduate institution (To be issued to America Media at 1212 Avenue of the Americas, 11th Fl., New York, NY 10036).

 - Two letters of recommendation, one of which must be from a faculty member or a professional journalist who is familiar with the applicant’s media talents.

-- A description of three story ideas for America: 1) a self-reported feature or essay; 2) an article on an important debate from the world of politics, policy or ideas; 3) a multimedia story.
-The description of each of these ideas should not be longer than one paragraph.
+- A description of a story idea for America in one of the following categories: 1) a self-reported feature or essay; 2) an article on an important debate from the world of politics, policy or ideas; 3) a multimedia story.
+The description of the idea should not be longer than one paragraph.

 - November 30: Early consideration deadline.